recap.at

 In short

 On June 18, 1815, Napoleon's army faced British and Prussian forces near the Belgian village of Waterloo.
-After a day of brutal fighting—cavalry charges, infantry squares holding firm, Prussian reinforcements arriving at the decisive moment—the French collapsed.
+After a day of brutal fighting-cavalry charges, infantry squares holding firm, Prussian reinforcements arriving at the decisive moment-the French collapsed.
 Napoleon's comeback lasted exactly 100 days.
-His defeat ended two decades of European warfare and forced a redrawing of the political map.
+His defeat ended roughly two decades of Napoleonic and Revolutionary warfare spanning from the 1790s. and forced a redrawing of the political map.

 The five-minute version